-From experience this is a great balance between roof load weight and overall camping comfort.
-This set up is not only ultralight, it’s ultra comfortable.
+From experience this is a good balance between roof load weight and overall camping comfort.
+For a roof tent set up this is not only ultralight, it is ultra comfortable.

 I’m not affiliated to any company linked in this guide.
 I’ve bought everything with my own money.
-Please shop around and don’t necessarily use the links I give here to buy them.
-I can only vouch for the quality of their products as a customer using them not the company themselves.
+I can only vouch for the quality of their products as a paying customer.

 I’ll list everything in GBP (£) for what I paid and links to their respective websites.
 Prices may not include shipping and you may get a better deal if you shop around, good luck.

 TOTAL = £1248.68 (at time of purchase)

 The roof tent is one of the lightest on the market and with some mods it becomes even lighter.

 The load bar kit is brand new from Front Runner.
-In actual fact the Slimline II 3/4 rack that I’d previously bought has the necessary components to mirror the load bar kit.
+In actual fact the Slimline II 3/4 rack that I previously bought has the necessary components to mirror the load bar kit.
 I only needed to buy the load bar end caps.